 (7) Members of the Committee and staff of the Committee shall be immune from liability and suit while acting within the scope of their duties under this Rule or any rules which may be promulgated by the Committee under (c)(2) above.

-(1) The South Carolina Bar shall assess each "Active Member" and each "Senior Member" of the South Carolina Bar, as defined in the Bylaws of the South Carolina Bar, the sum of twenty ($20.00) dollars in each calendar year and shall make an appropriation to the Lawyers' Fund for Client Protection in that amount for each year of its operation; provided, however, that no assessment or appropriation may be made which will increase the assets of the fund to an amount in excess of $3,000,000.
-Payment and enforcement of collection shall be in the same manner and at the same time and with the same penalties for non-payment as provided for payment and collection of license fees in the Bylaws of the South Carolina Bar, but otherwise shall be treated as a separate assessment of "Active Members" and "Senior Members".
+(1) The South Carolina Bar shall assess each regular member of the South Carolina Bar the sum of fifty ($50.00) dollars in each calendar year and shall make an appropriation to the Lawyers' Fund for Client Protection in that amount for each year of its operation; provided, however, that no assessment or appropriation may be made which will increase the assets of the fund to an amount in excess of $3,000,000.
+Payment and enforcement of collection shall be in the same manner and at the same time and with the same penalties for non-payment as provided for payment and collection of license fees under Rule 410, SCACR, but otherwise shall be treated as a separate assessment of regular members.

 (2) All sums appropriated by the South Carolina Bar for the use of the Committee shall be held by the Treasurer of the South Carolina Bar in a separate account known as Lawyers' Fund for Client Protection, subject to the written direction of the Committee under Committee rules.